History of the University of Wisconsin–Milwaukee: Early history

 Illustration of the State Normal School at Milwaukee, published in the 1885 edition of the Wisconsin Blue Book.

 In 1880, the Wisconsin Legislature passed a law requiring the Board of Regents of Normal Schools to establish a normal school in the Milwaukee area in order to meet the growing demand for higher education by the city's soaring population.
 As a result, the Milwaukee State Normal School opened for classes in 1885 at 18th and Wells Streets, with John J. Mapel as president.
 Over the next 42 years, the Milwaukee State Normal School saw 7 different presidents, the addition of music and liberal arts programs, and rapid growth from an initial enrollment of 46.
 In 1909, the school moved from downtown to its current location near the lakefront when a new building, now Mitchell Hall, was completed.

 In 1922, the State Normal School Regents voted to discontinue college courses in an effort to refocus on the instruction of teachers.
 The Milwaukee State Normal School then began to offer education-related four-year degrees and in 1927, the school changed its name to the Wisconsin State Teachers College-Milwaukee, or "Milwaukee State" for short.
 It quickly dropped all non-four-year degree programs and offered its first Bachelor of Science degree program in 1937, in education.
 After World War II, the school added a graduate program in education.
 In 1946, J. Martin Klotsche became president of the college and remained head of the evolving institution until 1973.
-In 1951, when the Legislature empowered all state colleges to offer liberal arts programs, Wisconsin State Teachers College-Milwaukee changed its name to Wisconsin State College of Milwaukee, which became part of the University of Wisconsin five years later.
+In 1951, when the Legislature empowered all state colleges to offer liberal arts programs, Wisconsin State Teachers College–Milwaukee changed its name to Wisconsin State College of Milwaukee, which became part of the University of Wisconsin five years later.

 Since 1956

 Pressed by the growing strong demand for a large comprehensive public university that offered graduate programs in Wisconsin's largest city, the Wisconsin state legislature passed a bill in 1955 to merge Wisconsin State College-Milwaukee and UW-Extension's Milwaukee center to form the University of Wisconsin-Milwaukee.
 The merged university first opened in 1956, consisting of the old WSCM campus near the lakefront and the University of Wisconsin extension in downtown Milwaukee.
-It founded in the belief that "if metropolitan Milwaukee was to be great, it would need a great urban public university".
+It was founded in the belief that "if metropolitan Milwaukee was to be great, it would need a great urban public university".
 The first commencement of the new University of Wisconsin–Milwaukee was held on June 16, 1957.
 On June 13, 1958, Milwaukee's Socialist mayor Frank P. Zeidler was the first person to receive an honorary doctorate from the university.
 Enrollment grew from 6,195 in 1956 to 9,354 in 1962 and new academic programs, colleges and schools were created to meet student demands.